Are Women Evil?

-Sixteenth and seventeenth century England was a controversial period for women.
-Morality, intellectual capability, and social status were heavily debated in Renaissance literature and drama.
-Women had long been viewed solely as domestic beings without any intellectual or political value.
-The law clearly placed women in a position inferior to man.
-It was even debated whether women had souls!
+Sixteenth and seventeenth century England was a controversial period for women since the morality, intellectual capability, and social status of women were heavily debated in Renaissance literature and drama.
+Women had for centuries, been viewed solely as domestic beings without any intellectual or political value.
+The law placed women in a position inferior to man and shockingly, it was even debated whether women had souls!
 As an example, Edward Gosynhill's The Schoolhouse, written in the 1500's described women as:

 Gosynhill sounded more jaded than grounded, but even Shakespeare (1564-1616) could be classified as an early misogynist.
-In his sonnet The Dark Lady, the character Stella exemplifies the evil woman.
-In Hamlet, Hamlet falsely accuses Ophelia of infidelity, ostracizes her use of cosmetics, and eventually drives her mad.
-Again, in The Winter’s Tale, Shakespeare’s male character falsely accuses the female, Paulina (who by her actions, shows she is anything but a shrew ).
+In his sonnet The Dark Lady, the character Stella exemplifies evil.
+In the work Hamlet, Hamlet falsely accuses Ophelia of infidelity and ostracizes her use of cosmetics, eventually driving her mad.
+In The Winter’s Tale, the male character falsely accuses the female, Paulina.

-However, to his credit, Shakespeare’s works actually began to advocate the plight of women to choose their own husbands.
-Shakespeare’s Much Ado About Nothing examined a witty woman breaking the ties associated with Renaissance stereotyping.
+Shakespeare’s works, however, began to advocate the plight of women to choose their own husbands.
+Shakespeare’s Much Ado About Nothing examined a witty woman breaking ties associated with Renaissance stereotyping.
 Helena in All’s Well That Ends Well uses wit and cunning to win a husband.
-Portia in The Merchant of Venice had acclaimed wealth signifying the dawn of feminism.
+Portia in The Merchant of Venice had acclaimed wealth, all perhaps signifying the slow dawn of feminism.

 click this link to see:

 - A Brief History of Misogyny: The World's Oldest Prejudice